bonetrade/blog-source-files/Papers/cultpropcrime-06-18.md

 + the value of private sales cannot of course be known

----

-### Cultural impact:

-no.s of followers, following of _just those accounts that name a price_
++ Cultural impact: no.s of followers, following of _just those accounts that name a price_

 + a network with 138,014 individuals connected by 172,208 links

-Note:
 association with taxidermy, tattoo parlours - do i still have that cardiff photo? three broad groupings: specialists explicitly interested in bones; generalists who follow the bones but also other things; and people who don't post pictures themselves but follow the bone accounts